police23/IS402-CloudComputing/README.md

   ```

 ## Exporting Reports
-- Import statistics can be exported as PDF or Excel from the frontend charts (see `ImportBooksChart.jsx`).
+- Import statistics can be exported as PDF or Excel from the frontend charts

 ## License
 This project is for educational and demonstration purposes.